haskelda/cs290-assignment1/bio.md

 ###Programming Background:

-I had an early childhood interest in programming.
-I took a few courses as an undergrad (Java, C++)
+- I had an early childhood interest in programming.
+- I took a few courses as an undergrad (Java, C++).
+- I have a BS in physics.
+I used LabView a little.
+- Last summer I worked as a Software Testing Intern.